 Situated in an excellent position for those who want to explore the city by bicycle – which is highly recommended – from Haru, it’s about a 10-minute ride to the UNESCO World Heritage-listed Nijo Castle and a 20-minute ride north to Kinkakuji, Kyoto’s iconic golden temple.
 Peddle 10 minutes to the east, and you’ll also reach the more northern end of Kyoto’s iconic Kamo River, the main waterway of the city, and an area home to plenty of excellent dining establishments.

 Nishijin, the area in which Haru is located, is a beautiful neighborhood, home to traditional architecture and quaint streets.
 It’s an area known for its textile production.
 The Nishijin weaving technique is famous for its highly decorative and finely woven designs and is well-regarded for the quality and craftsmanship of the resulting fabrics, commonly used for high-quality obi and kimono.
-The home is also surrounded by other similar Shiki-run properties, Aki, Hikari, and Yuki.
-These homes booked together could also be perfect for larger traveling groups of up to 20, like tours or research groups.
+The home is also surrounded by other similar Shiki-run properties, Aki and Hikari.
+These homes booked together could also be perfect for larger traveling groups of up to 15, like tours or research groups.

 Haru, along with two other Shiki Complex houses, Aki and Hikari, are proudly owned by an individual with long-term ties to Kyoto and the Kamigyo-Ku neighborhood in which the homes are situated.
 The houses are owned by local Raku -san, the current owner and operator of the nearby Raku Museum.
 The Raku Museum is a fascinating local landmark dedicated to showcasing the Raku family’s famous ceramics.
 The Raku family was the family that made the bowls for Sen no Rikyu, Japan’s master of the tea ceremony.
 You can trust when you stay at a Shiki Complex home your money is going to help support local businesses.